 Next, load up in the van and continue the adventure by driving the short distance to Glacier’s North Fork Valley.
 Along the way, stop at several scenic viewpoints, such as McGee Meadows and McDonald Creek.
 Don’t forget your camera!
 Finally, arrive at the Wild and Scenic North Fork of the Flathead River.
 Here, you’ll take another short, easy walk, also about 1 mile round trip.
 This loop weaves in and out of new growth lodgepole pine and aspen forest.

 This area burned in 1967 and again in the 2001 Moose Creek Fire.
 There are beautiful views and fantastic opportunities for interpretation along this loop.
 You will learn about a variety of tree and plant species, fire impacts, and wildlife inhabitants along the river corridor.
 Views include Glacier National Park, the North Fork of the Flathead River, and the Flathead National Forest.

 After we’re done walking, we’ll return along the same route by van to the Glacier Guides and Montana Raft office.
 As we drive, be sure to ask your guide any remaining questions that you might have.
 Our guides are passionate and have encyclopedic knowledge about Glacier National Park — no matter your level of hiking experience, we promise they’ll teach you something new.
 You’ll end the day knowing more about Glacier National Park than you ever expected!

-1:00 p.m.
-Typically, we return to the Glacier Guides and Montana Raft office no later than 1:00 PM.
+1:30 p.m.
+Typically, we return to the Glacier Guides and Montana Raft office no later than 1:30 PM.
 A delicious, homemade sack lunch will be waiting for you.
 We like to eat, and eat well.
 Our kitchen sources locally and organically whenever possible.
 Enjoy our shaded pavilion while you eat, and volleyball, gift shop, and free Wi-Fi between trips!
 You’ll have time to relax until about 2:45 when it’s time to head to the life jacket pavilion to get geared up for the whitewater raft trip which leaves at 3:15.
 If you are coming in mid September the afternoon raft trip departs at 2:15, which still gives a bit of time to enjoy lunch at our pavilion.